Pejo-306/cloud-url-shortener/docs/architecture.md

 - Track link access limits
 - Enforce data expiration via retention policies

-The data store is access by both read and write paths and represents the primary stateful dependency in the system.
+The data store is accessed by both read and write paths and represents the primary stateful dependency in the system.

 ### 2.5 Configuration and Secrets Management

 Used to supply runtime configuration and secrets to compute components.
+See [ADR-006](/docs/decisions/ADR-006-configuration-management.md) for details.

 Responsibilities:
 - Provide environment-specific configuration